Week 1: August 21-27

 * Review: Please watch the short welcome presentation and course sneak preview, link provided via email and on Blackboard.

-* Please accept my invitation to our Slack space (I will send them out by Wednesday, August 23).
+* Please accept my invitation to our Slack space (I will send you the invitation by Tuesday, August 22).

 * Please introduce yourself on Slack and share a photo or something else that tells us a little bit about yourself!